 - the connection is marked as expired in the database

 15.8 Disabling ports

-Switch ports may be disabled by Computing Services in cases of breaches of the Terms & Conditions of Service, or the Acceptable Use Policy.
+Switch ports may be disabled by DD&T in cases of breaches of the Terms & Conditions of Service, or the Acceptable Use Policy.
 They may also be disabled by the Accommodation Office if payment of fees to them is overdue.